rladmstn1714/BenchHub/README.md

 We currently support three main function for evaluation:

 1. **Flexible Benchmark Loader (`load_benchhub`,`classify_intent` )**
   - The primary interface for filtering and loading evaluation datasets.
    Users can directly specify `skill`, `target`, and `subject` filters to construct customized evaluation subsets.
+  - 🧠 Additionally, BenchHub offers an **intent classification** module that maps free-form evaluation goals (e.g., *"Evaluate understanding of Korean culture"*) to structured filters based on BenchHub's taxonomy.
   <!-- ### Example: `load_dataset` Function

   You can load and filter datasets using the `load_benchhub` function.
 Here's how to use it: